 Natural Resource Management is a major studied within the field of Natural Resources & Conservation.
 Natural Resource Management is ranked 170th in popularity out of a total of 384 college majors analyzed by College Factual.
 It is an uncommon major with only 1,535 graduations per year.

 Men make up 58% of the student body while 42% of Natural Resource Management students are women.
-The Far Western US region is home to the most common Natural Resource Management colleges.
+The Southeast region is home to the most common Natural Resource Management colleges.

 The list below ranks colleges based solely on the popularity of their Natural Resource Management degree.
 Read the methodology.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 The top ranked school in the United States for Natural Resource Management is Oregon State University.
 The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.

 You might want to invest in an ACT preparation class before you take the exam because the average ACT score is 25.
 The student body at this school is extremely diverse and includes undergraduates from across 41 U.S. states and 48 nations around the world.
 Videos from Oregon State can be a good way to explore university.

 University of Wisconsin - Stevens Point is among your best bets if you want to study Natural Resource Management.
 This is a great choice for students who have a preference for the style of a quaint college town.